prekshamunot/SPOT-2021/README.md

 # Sprint Retrospective
 All teammates participated in the sprint review and discussed plans as a team.
 Improvements and feedbacks from the team: Development progress runing smoothly this week.
 Future planning at the stage is the integration of frontend and backend.
 We will try to establish a connection between the two.

+# Sprint Planning 5: (G3 A — Nav Bar, Fav Page, Backend)
+Backend:
+1. Meeting with Dharmesh and Rohit (set up account on AWS and created table to store info, discuss integration).
+2. Research on integration

+Frontend:
+1. Design update and usability tests (UXD).
+2. Implement Nav bar
+3. Partially implemented favorites/setting page.

+Rationale: We plan to mainly focus on starting G3 A, add favorite functionality.
+According to the time limit we have for future dev process, we decide to expand our scope future in this week’s sprint.
+For backend, since we still waiting for the server to set up, we decide to create the db on AWS and then later just paste the table to that db.
+Our frontend plan is to implement some essential parts Navbar, Fav page and settings page.
+The initial set up and functionality should work by the end of this week.

+# Daily Scrum (03/25)
+John Chai: Created an account on AWS to manage db, connect rds with the local sql workbench, created tables for testing and real data on mysql workbench according to last week’s design.
+Will focus on data flow (retrieve from another db).

+Preksha Munot: Implemented fav page for user preference and json issue on the frontend; will start working on the css and bug fixes for the specific page.

+Evan Hsu: Researched on integration between Swift and Node.js, found resources to implement for integration; tested on the new local server set up; will work with Dharmesh to figure out some issues with the newly constructed server.

+Tilak Agarwal: Implemented setting page and nav bar, raised a question about setting’s page that will be discussed in the next week’s planning meeting; will start working on the css and bug fixes for the specific page.

+Katie So: Updated the current figma design and the design brief; keep updating the design and communication with development teams.

+Scrum Evaluation:
+For this week's scrum, as usual we distributed the tasks according to the team and work together in the zoom call.
+We accomplished most tasks we set for the day and made progress on both teams.
+The impediments we discovered this week is the lack of guidance from mentors can sometimes cause some delay on the initial work set.
+We need to spend lots of time researching and the server side is more complicated than we thought to implement.
+An impediment is to schedule a meeting time earlier in the week and reach out to more mentors for help.
+It is been a busy week for midterms so it is understandable.

+Mob-Programming: the evidence can be found in the drive Week 9 folder during the daily scrum.

+Test-Driven Development: Frontend developers able to create functional components (nav bar (3 items), setting’s page, fav page — initialization); Backend developers able to test server connections and table creations (able to connect to newly constructed local server, able to create tables for testing and product (total of 4 tables created) in schema, able to conducted research on integration and found useful resources, able to create an AWS account for project with correct settings); evidences are shown as screenshots to indicate progress.

+# Sprint Review 5
+Front end team did an awesome job on expanding the scope by creating almost most of the pages and set ups we need for the app.
+Backend team encountered some difficulties on setting up our own db but able to get the initial server set up and also did research on the integration part.
+In general the development process is moving smoothly; we intend to complete the data flow next week and start discussing integration with our mentors.

+# Sprint Retrospective
+All teammates participated in the sprint review and discussed plans as a team in the weekly sprint planning and review meeting.
+Improvements and feedbacks from the team: Development progress running smoothly this week.
+A potential question on the functionality of settings page is brought up by one developer and we will discuss it in the next week’s sprint planning meeting.
+Also the icons for list view will be updated next week.
+Only select a few buildings on campus that are popular to implement functionality on.